Skip to Content

 • comp is treated as a parameter of the positional option; go to step 2

-3. If the option was specified neither with a positional marker nor as an inline parameter, then, if either of the following holds true, the available option names are filtered by the prefix comp and returned:
+3. If the option was supplied neither through the positional marker nor as an inline parameter, then, if either of the following holds true, the available option names are filtered by the prefix comp and returned:

 • It is the first argument in a sequence of positional arguments; or